Streets and Squares

-Left is Warsaw side.
+There are two sides of the station due to a break-of-gauge.
+The Warsaw side is seen on the Left.
 The trains to Poland depart from that side.
-Right is Moscow side.
-In Brest a break-of-gauge occurs.
-The line of 5-foot Russian track gauge 1,520 mm meets a line of 1,435 mm Standard gauge here.
+On the right the Moscow side is seen.
+The line of 5-foot Russian track gauge 1,520 mm meets a line of 1,435 mm Standard gauge at the station.
 Near the main station building there is a special site for bogie exchange of passenger trains.
 In 2015 a variable gauge system was commissioned in Brest.
-The Russian Railways acquired from Talgo, Spain passenger carriages with trucks holding a variable gauge axle (VGA).
-As Strizh trains, they ply between Moscow and Berlin.
-A site with a Spanish Talgo-RD changer is in operation in Brest.
+The Russian Railways acquired from Talgo, Spain, passenger carriages with trucks equipped with a variable gauge axle (VGA).
+A site with a Spanish Talgo-RD changer is now in Brest.

 Historic background

-The architect Boris Lorberg (1825—1888) from St.Petersburg proposed the final design of the building in the Neo-Russian style.
-On June 21,1884, the design of the new station building was officially endorsed.
-Within 2 years, 1883 - 1885 lasted the construction of the new station, that cost the Russian empire nearly 2 million rubles.
+The architect Boris Lorberg (1825—1888) from St.Petersburg proposed the design of the new station building in the Neo-Russian style.
+On June 21,1884, the design was officially endorsed.
+The construction of the new station lasted for two years, from 1883 to 1885.
+It cost the Russian empire nearly 2 million rubles.

 The Warsaw express arrived.